sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 ## Minimum system version requirements

-If an update to your application raises the required version of OS X, you can only offer that update to qualified users.
+If an update to your application raises the required version of macOS, you can only offer that update to qualified users.

 Add a `sparkle:minimumSystemVersion` child to the `<item>` in question specifying the required system version, such as "10.8.4":